|Services||Website Builder & eCommerce Platform|

 But first, a bit of an overview of general website builder considerations.
 There really are more than a thousand ways to get what you want in the end (aka someone to type in a website address and see your information in their browser).
-Technically to create a website, you just need a text editor to hand code an HTML file.
+Technically to create a website, you just need a text editor to hand-code an HTML file.

-But most people choose a solution on a spectrum based on their skill, time and goals.
+But most people choose a solution on a spectrum based on their skill, time, and goals.
 The spectrum ranges from all-inclusive (ie, “we do everything for you, but also control everything) to 100% DIY (ie, “you do everything, but it’s quite complicated”).

 That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
-There’s only a such thing as the right choice relative to your goals, experience, and circumstances.
+There’s only the right choice relative to your goals, experience, and circumstances.

 What Is Wix?

-Those all-inclusive options as a group compete with options like self-hosted WordPress (which provides the free software to build a website that you own & control on your own hosting – see my WordPress setup guide) all the way to options like typing actual HTML code into a text file.
-Make sense?
-Awesome, let’s dive in to the Wix review.
+Those all-inclusive options as a group compete with options like self-hosted WordPress (which provides the free software to build a website that you own & control on your own hosting – see my WordPress setup guide) to self-hosted builders like GATOR and Website Creator to options like typing actual HTML code into a text file and uploading it directly to a server.